 In 2006, Exelon, SAN, and the Schuylkill River Greenways National Heritage Area (SRG NHA) established the Exelon Restoration Fund, now named the SRRF.
 The SRRF provides grants to support projects that improve and protect water quality throughout the Schuylkill River watershed.
 Initially, Exelon provided all the funding to fulfill a requirement in their DRBC docket for the Wadesville Mine Demonstration Project.
 Beginning in 2009, PWD became the second annual contributor to the SRRF.
 Partnership for the Delaware Estuary (PDE) became a member and contributor in 2010 and Aqua PA followed in 2012.
-Additionally, MOM's Organic Market contributed to the SRRF in 2014 through 2016, and Coca-Cola contributed in 2015.
 In 2021, Pennsylvania American Water Company signed on to contribute annual funds to the SRRF and officially made their first contribution in 2022.
 Members of the SAN serve as technical experts in the grant selection process to support the review of project applications for their benefit to the Schuylkill River watershed.
 SRG NHA oversees the SRRF and distributes grant money.

-PWD has historically contributed approximately \$100,000 to the SRRF each year but is increasing its contribution to \$250,000 beginning in 2024.
+PWD had historically contributed approximately \$100,000 to the SRRF each year but increased its annual contribution to \$250,000 beginning in 2024.
 Priority projects are selected for the implementation of agricultural best management practices to support WCP Cryptosporidium control objectives.
 To meet the WCP objectives specified for the first five years of plan implementation, PWD supported the construction of either manure storage basins or vegetated buffers at 10 separate agricultural operations in the watershed through its participation in the SRRF.